vegardht/vegardtorstad/content/authors/admin/_index.md

 title: Vegard Tørstad
 ---

-I am a Postdoctoral Fellow at the Department of Political Science, University of Oslo.
-My interest include environmental politics, global governance, and legitimacy.
+I am a Postdoctoral Fellow/Assistant Professor at the Department of Political Science, University of Oslo.
+My interests include environmental politics, global governance, and legitimacy.

 I completed my PhD at the European University Institute in 2021.